manojkiraneda/manojkiraneda.github.io/_posts/2023-12-31-kgdb-OpenBMC-kernel.md

     cache to disk, reboot the system immediately or dump some status information).
     This is accomplished by pressing various keys while holding SysRq (Alt+PrintScreen).
-    It also works on a serial console (on PC hardware at least), if you send a BREAK and then within 5 seconds a command keypress.
+    It also works on a serial console (on PC hardware at least), if you send a BREAK and then within 5 seconds a command key press.
 The keys are documented in [Documentation/admin-guide/sysrq.rst](https://www.kernel.org/doc/Documentation/admin-guide/sysrq.rst)

 * **CONFIG_DEBUG_INFO=y**